Skip to content

 If you live in a nursing home or may need long-term care in the future:

-• Starting January 1, 2026, giving away assets for less than they’re worth could delay your long-term care coverage
+• Giving away assets for less than they’re worth could delay your long-term care coverage.
+This change took effect on Janaury 1, 2026.

 How can I reduce my countable assets?